boytchev/suica/docs/events.md

 ## Event listeners

 In Suica event listeners can be set for Suica canvas and for individual Suica objects.
 For example, a canvas `onClick` event occurs when the user clicks anywhere in the canvas, while an object `onClick` event occurs when the user clicks on the image of the object.
-Similarly, a canvas `onMouseEnter` occurs when the mouse cursor enters the canvas, while an object `onMouseEnter` occurs when the cursors enters the boundary of the object's image.
+Similarly, a canvas `onPointerEnter` occurs when the pointer enters the canvas, while an object `onPointerEnter` occurs when the pointer enters the boundary of the object's image.

 In HTML event listeners are set as attributes.